 The Information Services Department provides communications and computing support for The University of Akron.
-There are four divisions within the department:

-- · Client Services (Computer Center and Carroll Hall) - Technical Services (Computer Center) - Telecommunications Services (Lincoln Building) - Applications Services (Computer Center)
+There are four divisions within the department: Client Services (Computer Center, Lincoln Building and Carroll Hall), Technical Services (Computer Center), Telecommunications Services (Lincoln Building), and Applications Services (Computer Center).

 The Information Services Help Desk can be reached at (330) 972-6888.
 Help Desk personnel can answer questions or refer callers to the appropriate source for more information.
-The walk-in consulting desk is located in the Computer Center, room 144, and can also be reached by E-mail at consult@uakron.edu.
+The walk-in consulting desk is located in the Computer Center, room 144, and can also be reached by e-mail at consult@uakron.edu.
 Free seminars, handouts, and dial-in software are available.

-There are six general purpose computer labs for students, faculty and staff to use.
-In addition, there about 130 Windows/DOS computers and 10 Macintosh computers (Computer Center only) in these labs.
+There are seven general purpose computer labs for students, faculty and staff to use.
+In addition, there about 165 Windows/DOS computers and 10 Macintosh computers (Computer Center only) in these labs.
 These computers have personal productivity tools (such as word processing and spreadsheets) and network access.
 The lab locations are:

-- Computer Center, rooms 139, 141 and 146
+- · Computer Center, rooms 139, 141 and 146

 - Gallucci Hall, room 279

 - Bierce Library, room 274A

-- Polskys, room 267
+- Polsky Building, room 267

 - Olin Hall, room 273

 - Mary Gladwin Hall, room 306

+- Gardner Student Center, room Chestnut B

-There are more than 300 dial-in lines for faculty, staff, and students to use with their computers and moderns from home to access UA and internet networks.
+There are more than 300 dial-in lines for faculty, staff, and students to use with their computers and modems from home to access UA and Internet networks.